 Who is a Covered Individual Under the Law?

 Generally, a worker qualifies as a covered individual eligible for PFML benefits if they are:

-- · covered by unemployment insurance in Massachusetts and paid wages by a Massachusetts employer; or - a self-employed individual who resides and works in Massachusetts and chooses to opt-in to the program; and has earned at least 30 times the expected benefit and at leas application for benefits. t \$6,300 (adjusted annually) in the last four completed quarters preceding the Job Protection Health Insurance Generally, an employee who has taken paid family or medical leave must be restored to the employee's previous position or to an equal position, with the same status, pay, employment benefits, length-of-service credit, and seniority as of the date of leave.
+- · covered by unemployment insurance in Massachusetts and paid wages by a Massachusetts employer; or a self-employed individual who resides and works in Massachu has earned at least 30 times the expected benefit and at leas application for benefits. usetts and chooses to opt-in to the program; and it \$6,300 (adjusted annually) in the last four completed quarters preceding the Job Protection Health Insurance Generally, an employee who has taken paid family or medical leave must be restored to the employee's previous position or to an equal position, with the same status, pay, employment benefits, length-of-service credit, and seniority as of the date of leave.
 These job protections do not apply to former employees, independent contractors, or self-employed individuals.
-Employers must provide for, contribute to, or othe employee's employment-related health insurance believel and under the conditions coverage would have employee had continued working continuously for the data of leave.
-Private Plans If an employer offers employees paid family leave, medical leave, or both, with employer may apply for an exemption from paying the contributions.
-Employee even when an employer opts to provide paid leave benefits through a private provide provide paid leave benefits through a private provide es continue to be protected from discrimination and retaliation under the law Name of Private Insurer: Private plan is for: Medical Family Both Address: Phone: City, State & Zip Code: Website:
+Employers must provide for, contribute to, or otherwise maintain the employee's employment-related health insurance benefits, if any, at the level and under the conditions coverage would have been provided if the employee had continued working continuously for the duration of such leave th benefits that are at least as generous as those provided under the law, the ees continue to be protected from discrimination and retaliation under the law plan.
+Name of Private Insurer: Private plan is for: Medical Family Both Address: Phone: City, State & Zip Code: Website: